mitotic/graphterm/docs/start.rst

 Copy/paste
 ================================================================

-For certain browsers (e.g., desktop Chrome/Safari),
+For certain browsers (e.g., desktop Chrome/Firefox),
 the usual *Command-V* or *Control-V* key sequence should directly paste text from the clipboard.
 If that doesn't work, there are a couple of other ways to paste text.
-First, you can use the keyboard shortcut *Control-T* to open a popup window, paste the text into the popup window using the browser's paste menu command or a keyboard shortcut, such as *Command/Control-V*, and then type *Control-T* again to insert the text at the GraphTerm cursor location.
+First, you can use the keyboard shortcut *Control-O* to open a popup window, paste the text into the popup window using the browser's paste menu command or a keyboard shortcut, such as *Command/Control-V*, and then type *Control-O* again to insert the text at the GraphTerm cursor location.
-(The popup paste window can also be accessed from the *Actions* menu.)
+(The popup paste window can also be accessed using the *terminal/paste special* menu item.)
 Alternatively, for some browsers, and on the iPad, you can *click on the cursor* before beginning the paste operation and then paste the text directly.
 This second technique may not always work well for text copied from non-plain